IBM/ibm-spectrum-scale-install-infra/README.md

 - **Create password-less SSH keys between all Spectrum Scale nodes in the cluster**

-  A pre-requisite for installing IBM Spectrum Scale is that password-less SSH must be configured among all nodes in the cluster.
+  A pre-requisite for installing Spectrum Scale is that password-less SSH must be configured among all nodes in the cluster.
 Password-less SSH must be configured and checked with FQDN, hostname, and IP of every node to every node.

   Example: